 Symptoms of cystitis in cats to look out for

 - Straining when trying to urinate

 - Producing little or no urine

 - Blood in the urine

-- Over-grooming, especially around the perineum, and if the cat’s behaviour is becoming obsessive
+- Over-grooming, especially around the perineum, and if the cat’s behavior is becoming obsessive

 If your furry friend is showing any of these symptoms, call your vet for advice.
-Please do not ignore the behaviour in the hope that it will fix itself.
+Please do not ignore the behavior in the hope that it will fix itself.